harshagurnani/harshagurnani.github.io/_pages/about.md

 I link computational descriptions of learning to mechanistic and algorithmic accounts of how related neural _dynamics_ support the __rapid and flexible updating of internal representations__ on slow (hours) and fast (sub-second) timescales.

-I am also interested in the role of __probabilistic reasoning__ in learning and adaptation, via [uncertainity due to noisy observations](https://www.cell.com/neuron/fulltext/S0896-6273(19)30982-1) or via latent state inference.
+I am also interested in the role of __probabilistic reasoning__ in learning and adaptation, via uncertainity due to noisy observations or via latent state inference.

 I  use a variety of experimental and quantitative approaches - __neural recording and perturbation__ tools, __behavioural assays__ in rodents, __neural network models__, __latent variable modeling__, __deep learning__, and __statistical analysis__ of high-dimensional data.